hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Containers.md

 ```

 ## Custom Containers
+In a large project you might want to segregate factories into additional, smaller containers.

-If you'd like to define your own container class you can.
+Definiing your own container class is simple.
 Just use the following as a template.

 ```swift
 public final class MyContainer: SharedContainer {